-The review will be carried out by the Managing Partner that made the decision in respect of (a) to (e) above.
-Reviews will be carried out by a Senior Officer who was not involved in the original decision.
+Reviews will be carried out by a Senior Officer of the Council who was not involved in the original decision.

-The applicant will be notified of the review decision in writing within a 56 day period of the review being requested.
+The applicant will be notified of the review decision in writing within a 56-day period of the review being requested.